7thLucas/full-app-6a285-33d47-4424/_doc/product-overview.md

 ILLIT fans have no centralized platform to track comebacks, member schedules, and connect with each other.
 Information is fragmented across X (Twitter), Instagram, Weverse, and fan blogs — meaning fans constantly miss updates, duplicate effort finding information, and lack a real community hub.

 ## The Solution
-ILLIT Hub is a dedicated fan platform that consolidates everything in one place: comeback and activity schedules, curated fan news, member profiles, and a live community feed — so fans never miss a moment and always feel connected.
+ILLIT Hub is a dedicated fan platform that consolidates everything in one place: comeback and activity schedules, curated fan news, member profiles, and a live community feed — so fans never miss an Illitt moment and always feel connected.

 ## Target Audience
 - **Primary**: Active ILLIT fans worldwide who follow comebacks closely